A-c0rN/ASMARA/CONTRIBUTING.md

    ```bash
    git push origin <your-branch-name>
    ```
 7. **Submit a Pull Request**: Go to the original repository (upstream) and create a pull request from your forked branch.
-Provide a detailed description of your changes, including any relevant context or reasoning.
+Include in-depth documentation on changes both in the commits and in the pull requests, including any relevant context or reasoning.
 8. **Review Process**: After submitting your pull request, a project maintainer will review your changes.
 Be responsive to any feedback or requests for revisions.
 9. **Address Feedback**: If requested changes are needed, make the necessary updates to your branch and push the changes.
 Your pull request will be re-evaluated after the updates.
 10. Merge: Once your pull request is approved and all checks pass, it will be merged into the main branch, Congratulations on your contribution!